jc141x/jc141-bash/setup/readme.md

 Open up a terminal and then run the following commands.
 Please edit where appropriate.

 ```
-bash /Path/to/Game/start.{n/we-w/n-w}.sh
+bash /Path/to/Game/start.{n/w/e-w/n-w}.sh
 ```
-The please check the script for the exact name, of course you can navigate to the directory and run the command there, negating the `/Path/to/Game`.
+Please check the script for the exact name, of course you can navigate to the directory and run the command there, negating the `/Path/to/Game`.

 #### Troubleshooting
 If for whatever you have a problem running the game please consider the following command to help with debugging.

 ```
-DBG=1 bash /Path/to/Game/start.{n/we-w/n-w}.sh
+DBG=1 bash /Path/to/Game/start.{n/w/e-w/n-w}.sh
 ```
 This will produce output that will help us diagnose the problem. please also ensure you have the `start.{n/we-w/n-w}.sh` to hand.

 #### Operating Dwarfs
-Should your game exit in an inappropriate fashion or you would like to extract, there are a number of inbuilt commands to help you.
+Should your game exit in an inappropriate fashion or you would like to extract, there are a number of built-in commands to help you.

 ```
 bash settings.sh <COMMAND>